JT8D-17/XLua-Utils-for-X-Plane/Documentation/Persistence.md

 &nbsp;

 <a name="3"></a>
-### 3. Populating Datarefs.cfg
+### 3. Populating Persistence_Datarefs.cfg

-An empty _"Datarefs.cfg"_ is generated at XLuaUtils initialization (see chapter [5.1](#5.1) if none is present.
+An empty _"Persistence_datarefs.cfg"_ is generated at XLuaUtils initialization (see chapter [5.1](#5.1) if none is present.

-- _"Datarefs.cfg"_ is a regular text file and can be opened with any text editor like Notepad (apps like MS Word are not recommended though).
+- _"Persistence_datarefs.cfg"_ is a regular text file and can be opened with any text editor like Notepad (apps like MS Word are not recommended though).
-- The header section of _"datarefs.cfg"_ contains information on how to find datarefs used by the current aircraft.
+- The header section of _"persistence_datarefs.cfg"_ contains information on how to find datarefs used by the current aircraft.
 - The best techniques for finding datarefs used by the aircraft are using [DataRefTool](https://datareftool.com/) to filter datarefs that recently changed due to user input, analyzing cockpit related _.obj_ files in the _"objects"_ folder of the aircraft and finding relevant datarefs in the _"...cockpit.obj"_ file in the aircraft's root folder by searching for a switch's tooltip.
 - Custom datarefs created by third party add-ons are supported.
-- Invalid datarefs that can not be found in X-Plane are discarded during the initial parsing of _"dataref.cfg"_ and will not be used, so there is minimal risk of crashing X-Plane.
+- Invalid datarefs that can not be found in X-Plane are discarded during the initial parsing of _"persistence_datarefs.cfg"_ and will not be used, so there is minimal risk of crashing X-Plane.
 - Only the name of the dataref is required, even if it is an array.
 - Commands are not supported.
 This should be kept in mind when analyzing _"...cockpit.obj"_ files.
-- There is no limit to the number of datarefs in _"datarefs.cfg"_.
+- There is no limit to the number of datarefs in _"persistence_datarefs.cfg"_.
 - Comments are denoted with a hash sign ("#") at the beginning of a line.
 - Dataref order may matter if the aircraft's systems logic dictates one.

-Example _"datarefs.cfg"_ files for some add-on aircraft can be found in _"xluautils/Config Files/Persistence"_.
+Example _"persistence_datarefs.cfg"_ files for some add-on aircraft can be found in _"xluautils/Config Files/Persistence"_.
 These may be used as a starting point or template.
 Contributions are welcome.

 &nbsp;